Area Studies at Cornell University

 The area studies major at Cornell is not ranked on College Factual’s Best Colleges and Universities for Area Studies.
 This could be for a number of reasons, such as not having enough data on the major or school to make an accurate assessment of its quality.

-There were 2 students who received their doctoral degrees in area studies, making the school the #27 most popular school in the United States for this category of students.
+There were 2 students who received their doctoral degrees in area studies.
+This makes the school the #27 most popular school in the United States for this category of students.

 Area Studies Student Demographics at Cornell